OpenROV/openrov-cockpit/docs/UI-ARCHITECTURE.md

-This document is intended to give a developer background on why we have made some of the techncial decsisions that we have.
+This document is intended to give a developer background on why we have made some of the technical decisions that we have.

 ## Its Web Based ##
 Goals:
-* ACE
 * Easy for developers to hack

 Benefits that we enjoy: